IBM/itaa-markdown/README.md

 Before executing the export utility, the following setup is required:

-1. Make a copy of the markdown repository template to your own GitHub repository by [*Fork*ing](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository.
+1. Make a copy of the markdown repository template to your own GitHub repository by one of the following:

+   - [*Fork*ing](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository if you are using Public GitHub
+   - *Download* the zip of the markdown repository template and upload to your enterprise repository if you are using Enterprise GitHub

-   - If you are using GitHub Free, your repository has to be set as public.
+    If you are using GitHub Free, your repository has to be set as public.
 More information on GitHub Pages configuration [here](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).
 2. Generate the GitHub token with ***repo***  access.
 This is needed so that the export utility can generate the appropriate files into your GitHub repo.
 For help on creating the token and getting the repository URL, go to [GitHub Repo URL & Token](#github-repo-token--url).